karimabuseer/karimabuseer/README.md

 [MakersBNB](https://github.com/karimabuseer/makersbnb) | Creating an airbnb clone - finished features include hosting and bookings.
 Have two of these projects, as was requested to change teams near the end of the week to help debug a fellow team's app, allowing them to reach MVP| Ruby, Sintara, Bootstrap, Postgres /w PG gem, HTML, CSS, RSpec, Capybara | [![MakersBNB demo](https://cloud.githubusercontent.com/assets/12953472/18688443/6021e65e-7f7c-11e6-9479-6ad58e3ab834.png)](https://youtu.be/zSTIXx-denQ)

 ## Skills
-- **Languages**: Exprience in Ruby, Javascript, HTML, CSS, Python and C.
+- **Languages**: Experience in Ruby, Javascript, HTML, CSS, Python and C.
 - **Problem-solving:** Problem solving comes naturally for me, being heavily required in my undergraduate and postgraduate studies.
 - **Debugging and TDD:** Asked to change groups during a bootcamp project due to strong debugging skills and maintaining strong TDD practices; a third party reviewer recently said:
 ```